biolink/biolink-model/docs/SubjectOfInvestigation.md

-# Class: subject of investigation
+# Type: subject of investigation

 An entity that has the role of being studied in an investigation, study, or experiment

 URI: [biolink:SubjectOfInvestigation](https://w3id.org/biolink/vocab/SubjectOfInvestigation)

 ![img](images/SubjectOfInvestigation.png)